kaspermunch/PopulationGenomicsCourse/Exercises/MappingAndCalling/README.md

 The output will be a single [VCF](http://samtools.github.io/hts-specs/VCFv4.2.pdf) file containing all the variants that Platypus identified, and a 'log.txt' file, containing log information.

 Look at the output vcf file.
 What does the format look like?
 Does that match with what you observed in the IGV?
-Download the VCF file to the IGV brownser.
+Download the VCF file to the IGV browser.

 ```bash
     less -S AllVariants.vcf